morpho-org/pre-liquidation/README.md

 ## Overview

 This project puts together different contracts to carry out liquidations on Morpho with specific parameters chosen by the borrower.
 We call these user-defined Morpho Blue transactions pre-liquidations.
-Borrowers can authorize pre-liquidations choosing different liquidation incentive factor to repay the liquidator or, where only part of the debt may be liquidated.
+Borrowers can authorize pre-liquidations choosing different liquidation incentive factors to repay the liquidator or, where only part of the debt may be liquidated.
-There are two kinds types of contracts in this repository.
-The PreLiquidation contract and a factory contract, PreLiquidatiationFactory, to ease out deployment.

-The PreLiquidation contract serves as the endpoint for pre-liquidations using parameters chosen by borrowers.
+The [`PreLiquidation`](./src/PreLiquidation.sol) contract serves as the endpoint for pre-liquidations using parameters chosen by borrowers.
 Note that pre-liquidation must be authorized on Morpho.
 Liquidators may perform pre-liquidations on a position using the `preLiquidate` entry point on a deployed PreLiquidation contract.
+The [`PreLiquidatiationFactory`](./src/PreLiquidatiationFactory.sol) factory contract eases out deployment and indexing of pre-liquidation contracts.

 The set of pre-liquidation parameters is composed of
 - a Morpho market (`id`);